 Katalon also has some built in tools so it requires less coding than Selenium, but it doesn’t have the fully no-code, visual editing capabilities of Rainforest that allow any non-coder to create and edit tests.

-It also offers a number of integrations for your devops team to better collaborate including Slack, GitHub, Microsoft Teams, and more.
+It also offers a number of integrations for your DevOps team to better collaborate including Slack, GitHub, Microsoft Teams, and more.

 Rapise